MicrosoftDocs/architecture-center/docs/industries/telecommunications/carrier-grade-content.md

 Flux is the GitOps operator that responds to changes and triggers scripting tool to create Azure resources for the service instances.
 These include virtual machines, AKS cluster, convergence pods, and updates DNS for service discovery of the new instance.
 Scaling requirements are also met by GitOps.
 For manual scaling, scale limits are defined in the service instance configuration.
 Scaling is achieved through the upgrade process that creates new instances of the required size and then replaces the current one.

 Conversely, Flux also decommissions resources that are not required.
 For example, if a particular instance shouldn't receive traffic, Flux reacts to the configuration change.
-It triggers DNS updates that stops new traffic from reaching the instance.
+It triggers DNS updates to stop new traffic from reaching the instance.
 Also, when definition files are removed, GitOps triggers scripting to gracefully delete the cluster, virtual machines, and other Azure resources.
 Resources are decommissioned as part of scaling in operations.

 ### Upgrade, patching, and configuration updates